2024 Swim Lessons Schedule

 Jump back in!

 This class will give a preview into the skills and requirements for Lifeguards and give students the opportunity to experience what it takes to become a Lifeguard.
 Students will practice lifeguard skills including rescues, First Aid, CPR, and AED, though they will not become certified.
-This class will run July 24 - 27.
+This class will run in July.

 Financial Assistance for Learn to Swim Swim Lessons!